 Did you know that your limited company may be able to cover the cost of personal expenses including life insurance, eye tests or general medical checks?
 Taking some time to review your expenses could result in significant personal savings.

 Check potential growth areas for extra funding

-Plans for business growth often include expansion.
+Plans for business growth often require expansion.
 If you’re looking to invest in essential machinery, or are thinking about expanding into larger or additional premises, it is very likely that you’ll have access to grants or funding to assist you.

 While its structure may not be right for every business, trading as a limited company comes with many advantages.
-Rickard Luckin’s Small Business Unit can help you reap the financial benefits, helping you navigate your way through any additional paperwork, explaining your responsibilities and ensuring you’re best placed to maximise all those new and exciting opportunities.
+Rickard Luckin’s Small Business Team can help you reap the financial benefits, helping you navigate your way through any additional paperwork, explaining your responsibilities and ensuring you’re best placed to maximise all those new and exciting opportunities.

 To arrange a no-obligation appointment, simply contact us for a chat.

 If you have any questions about the above, or would like more information specific to your circumstances, please enter your email address below and we will get in touch: